CE-GPP/Family_Board/README.md

 15. A magnetic sheet
 16. Scissors
 17. Ruler
+18. Cable ties

 ## 3.1 3D printing
 Download the files in the [3D printed components folder](https://github.com/CE-GPP/Family_Board/tree/main/Physical%20Device/3D%20printed%20components) in the Physical Device folder.
 Upload both gcode files to the SD card of a 3D printer, and print the familyBoardDoor with 0.2mm wood PLA filament.
-Next, print the twoFamilyBoardWindows with 0.2mm transparent PLA filament, and repeat this 8 times to print all 16 windows you need.
+Next, print the twoFamilyBoardWindows with 0.2mm transparent PLA filament, and **repeat this 8 times** to print all 16 windows you need.
 Next, print the familyBoardLCDScreenHolder with 0.2mm PLA filament of your choice.

 ## 3.2 Laser cutting